 1/2 cup (60 grams) dried cranberries, coarsely chopped

 1/4 cup plus 2 tablespoons (65 grams) mini chocolate chips

-Store bars in an airtight container for up to one week.
+Store granola bars in an airtight container for up to one week.
 For the softest bars, keep at room temperature.
 For slightly harder bars, store in the fridge.
-Bars will keep in the freezer up to three months when wrapped well.
+Bars will keep in the freezer for up to three months when wrapped well.